-But the lack of evidence for a positive earnings effect in supermarkets is puzzling.
-We shall next offer one possible explanation for this seemingly anomalous supermarket sector result, but before doing so it is perhaps useful to consider possible explanations for the positive employment effects observed in Table 4.
+What might explain the positive employment effects suggested by the results in Table 4?
 The modern literature on minimum wages has offered alternative theoretical predictions to those of the competitive model.
-Thus, both efficiency wage and monopsony models have been structured to allow for situations in which mandated wage increases would lead to employment increases, even if these arguments have not attracted a great degree of support.
-Although we can not completely dismiss such explanations, we think a more probable explanation may well reside in product demand shifts resulting from the increased earnings ceded low-wage workers by minimum wage increases.
+Both efficiency wage and monopsony models have been stylized to illustrate situations in which mandated wage increases would lead to employment increases.
+Admittedly, these arguments have not attracted a great degree of support.
+An alternative explanation may well reside in product demand shifts resulting from the increased earnings ceded low-wage workers by minimum wage increases.